Hiding Active DX Stations That You Probably Can't Hear

 Hiding VHF and UHF DX not Spotted by Nearby Stations

 For VHF and UHF bands, you can configure SpotCollector's Band filter to hide DX stations not spotted by a station within a specified distance of your QTH.
 In the above screen shot, for example, 6m stations will be hidden unless they are spotted by a station within 250 miles of your QTH.
+Using this mechanism requires that SpotCollector be able to determine the location of each spotting station; it can be configured to do that by

 Using Propagation Forecasts to Hide DX to which There Is No Band Opening